Who studies this course?

 It teaches them how to reflect on their own and other people's assumptions, as well as providing them with the skills to analyse, evaluate and reflect on different world views.
 The recent OFSTED report commented ....' students explore a stimulating range of social, political and cultural issues through the well-planned philosophy, theology and ethics curriculum.’

-The programme is structured around 5 key questions: What is the nature of reality?
-What does it mean to be human?
-Do we have a purpose?
-How do we know right from wrong?
-What is my own world view?
-The final question is central to the idea of Credo, which is Latin for 'I believe'.
+The programme is structured around 3 key questions: Who am I?
+What do I believe? and How do I want to live?
+The second question is central to the idea of Credo, which is Latin for 'I believe'.
 Students will explore, evaluate, understand and reflect on their own and other worldviews.

 Students will develop three ways of knowing: